 Some patients who have relapses of headache pain may need to consider the use of state-of-the-art treatments such as:

 - Occipital nerve stimulation: A process to treat chronic headache disorders which includes implanting devices that send electrical stimulation to the occipital nerve above the neck on the back of the head

 - Transcranial magnetic stimulation: A noninvasive procedure that uses magnetic fields to stimulate nerve cells in the brain to improve symptoms of depression.
 It is also used as a headache treatment for chronic headache pain.

 Cushing Neuroscience Institute’s Headache Center makes it easy for you to take the first steps in ensuring the best neurological and neurosurgical care for yourself or your family.
-Simply email us at email@example.com or call us at (516) 562-3070 or 844-56Neuro (844-566-3876).
+Simply email us at firstname.lastname@example.org or call us at (516) 562-3070 or 844-56Neuro (844-566-3876).
 You may also fill out our Request an Appointment form.